magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_dhamma-fighting.md

 Therefore one who has constant sati always hears the Buddha’s teaching.
 The Dhamma is always there.
 Why?
 Because of sati, because we are aware.

-Sati is recollection, is self-awareness.
-This awareness is the actual the Buddha.
-When there is , understanding will follow.
+Sati is recollection, *sampajañña* is self-awareness.
+This awareness is the actual *Buddho,* the Buddha.
+When there is *sati-sampajañña*, understanding will follow.
 We know what is going on.
-When the eye sees forms: is this proper or improper?
+When the eye sees
+forms: is this proper or improper?
 When the ear hears sound: is this appropriate or inappropriate?
 Is it harmful?
 Is it wrong, is it right?
 And so on like this with everything.
 If we understand we hear the Dhamma all the time.

 So let us all understand that right now we are learning in the midst of Dhamma.
 Whether we go forward or step back, we meet the Dhamma – it’s